kodecocodes/SC_SpiroMifsud/For Instructor/script.md

 TH
 ------------
 Ok, so we can access data from Strava.
-But, instead of us continually accessing the API every few minutes to check for new data, wouldn’t it be nice to have Strava notify us everytime a new activity is available so we can update our table?
+But, instead of us continually accessing the API every few minutes to check for new data, wouldn’t it be nice to have Strava notify us every time a new activity is available so we can update our table?
 That’s where webhooks come in.
 We’ll set up a webhook subscription with Strava and have the Strava server notify us when a change takes place.

-In this next part, we’ll have to set up a simple server to receive the events and then notify our app.
-To achieve all this we’ll also leverage Socket.IO which give us an asynchronous connection between our server and the app.
+In this next part, we’ll set up a simple server to receive the events and then notify our app.
+To achieve this we’ll also leverage Socket.IO which give us an asynchronous connection between our server and the app.

-One thing to note --  for many services you’ll need to enable webhooks.
-For strava, you will need to let the developers know via email you’d like to your app to have webhooks activated.
+One thing to note --  for many services, including Strava, you’ll need to enable webhooks.
+For Strava, you will need to let the developers know via email you’d like to your app to have webhooks activated.

 Assuming you now have webhooks activated on the Strava end -- it’s time to dig in...